Sunday, December 26, 2021

 Saturn driving a four-horse chariot on the reverse of a denarius issued in 104 BC.
 Classical Numismatic Group, Inc.

-In the year 56 of our calendar, the apostle Paul wrote a letter to the brothers and sisters in Rome.
+In the year 56 of our calendar, the apostle Paul wrote a letter to the Christians living in Rome.
 He named specifically a married couple, Prisca and Aquila, as well as a couple dozen others.
-You can read the list in Romans 16: 1-16.
+You can read the list in Romans 16:1-16.
 Check it out when you have a few minutes, and try to imagine a face for each name.
 They were real people, with real lives and problems.
 They had jobs and kids and bills.
 They had relatives who thought they were crazy for adopting Christianity.
-And there were many other Christians living there that Paul didn't name specifically.
+And of course there were many other Christians living there that Paul didn't name specifically.

 Every December, the entire city went into a celebratory frenzy.
 Can you imagine what Prisca, Aquila, Mary, Andronicus and the others had to deal with?